-Alan's hospital visit, along with his trips to physical therapy, generate hundreds of paper documents, reports and forms, all of which HIM specialists must add to the patient chart in Epic.
+Alan's hospital visit, along with his trips to physical therapy, generate hundreds of faxed and paper documents, reports and forms, all of which HIM specialists must add to the patient chart in your EHR.
 They'll prep documents by removing paperclips or staples and then physically scan the documents into the system.
-Once they are in the system, Intelligent MedRecords will automatically index documents, specialists will verify any exceptions and OnBase's integration with Epic will make them immediately available to the rest of the organization.
+Once they are in the system, Intelligent MedRecords will automatically index documents, specialists will verify any exceptions and OnBase's integration with your EHR will make them immediately available to the rest of the organization.

 Now that the HIM Office has successfully scanned and indexed those documents in OnBase, City General can begin activating the billing process.
 HIM staff have detected that Dr. Jones has not signed one of Alan's health records that is needed for billing compliance.
 HIM staff assign the signature to Dr. Jones via OnBase workflow.
-Dr. Jones receives a notification from Epic regarding a signature deficiency, Dr. Jones electronically signs off on the deficiency and OnBase records Dr. Jones signature and a timestamp to support future audits.
+Dr. Jones receives a notification regarding a signature deficiency, Dr. Jones electronically signs off on the deficiency and OnBase records Dr. Jones signature and a timestamp to support future audits.
 OnBase Computer Assisted Coding integration with a third-party system allows coders to complete the process for insurance billing and to be notified when documents change.
-When the Explanation of Benefits is returned from Alan's insurance payer, Unity Batch Scanning is deployed to capture it in OnBase, and staff can open it to the correct page via integration with Epic's billing solution, Resolute.
-Soon Alan will get an email informing him that his bill is available in MyChart.
+Hyland RPA is used to check insurance claims status.
+When the Explanation of Benefits is returned from Alan's insurance payer, Unity Batch Scanning is deployed to capture it in OnBase, and staff can open it to the correct page via integration with your billing solution.

-The ability to capture documents in OnBase and interact with them seamlessly through your billing system is just another way Hyland and your EHR vendor provides an end-toend solution for their customers.
+The ability to capture documents in OnBase and interact with them seamlessly through your billing system is just another way Hyland and your EHR vendor provides an end-to-end solution for their customers.